onyx-platform/onyx-java/README.md

 ```

 <br>
-Then, using the fully qualified name of your class and any constructor parameters, you use BindUtils to generate a matching catalog entry:<br>
+Then, using the fully qualified name of your class and any constructor parameters, you use *BindUtils* to generate a matching catalog entry:<br>
 <br>

 ```
+import org.onyxplatform.api.java.instance.BindUtils;

 Catalog catalog = new Catalog();

 String taskName = "pass";
 String fullyQualifiedName = "onyxplatform.test.PassFn";
 IPersitentMap ctrArgs = MapFns.emptyMap();

 int batchSize = 5;
 int batchTimeout = 50;

 BindUtils.addFn(catalog, batchSize, batchTimeout, fullyQualifiedName, ctrArgs);
 ```

 <br>